Hey Google!

 Solution

-The solution centered on four Canvas integrations, each addressing a different student need: checking assignments due today, checking assignments this week, sending an absence email to a professor, and setting a daily reminder.
+The solution centered on four Canvas integrations: checking assignments due today, checking assignments this week, sending an absence email to a professor, and setting a daily reminder.

 Every student we spoke to used Canvas daily but found its notification system unreliable.
 None of the competitors, not Siri, not Alexa, had tapped into it.
 That was the opening.
 Integrating Canvas gave Google Assistant a unique edge and gave students a real reason to use it.